siddheshgunjal/html_surface_tracking/README.md

 ## How to run this Project on your local machine

 In order to run the WebXR Device API we need `https`.
-To the test/debug WebXR applications, the simplest method is to server your local server over https over [ngrok](https://ngrok.com/).
+To the test/debug WebXR applications, the simplest method is to host your local server over https over [ngrok](https://ngrok.com/).
 Follow below steps to run this project:

 Clone this repo